Spend the night in a tram cart, or rubbing shoulders with artists

 The Jan Evertsenstraat is a great street to lose a few hours in.
 And when you’re done with the shopping and walking, you’ll also find several top-notch eateries to duck into.
 For burgers and beer, you can’t go wrong with the cosy, reasonably-priced Frits.
 If you’re looking for something more sophisticated, then the super-stylish Café Zurich should be your first port of call.
 And for just coffee – stellar coffee mind – then White Label Coffee serves up some imported beans, which you can buy by the cup or in beautiful bags.

 Sunshine (when available), sculptures and open lakes, families, kids and pets: the sprawling Rembrandt Park is one of the top outdoor spots in the city.
 It’s sometimes quiet, sometimes loud, but always beautiful to walk through and perfect to relax in.
-The park has plenty of amenities too, such as the excellent Terrasmus cafe where parents can relax with a coffee while the kids play in the playground, outdoor exercise areas, and a very popular petting zoo.
-Head there for a guaranteed dose of greenery and family-friendly fun.
+The park has plenty of amenities too, including exercise areas and a very popular petting zoo.
+Alternatively, head to Erasmus Park to wander the expansive flower gardens and relax with a coffee in Terrasmus cafe.

 Explore more of Bos en Lommer & Baarsjes, or check out some other Amsterdam Neighbourhoods.